Here are 11 ways that you can spend your tax refund wisely, and save for your future, including saving in an IRA, working on an E-Fund.

 One of the common “main stream media” myths about why millennials aren’t investing is because they are scared.
 They’re scared of losing money in the stock market.
 They’re scared of not know what to do, what tools they should be using, and don’t think they can learn the Wall Street jargon.
 They’re scared of shady […]

 When you’re young – say during college or in your 20s and 30s – life insurance is the least likely thing on your mind.
 Seriously, I’ve yet to meet a college student or recent graduate who’s given any thought to life insurance.
-But there are a lot of reasons why a millennial should consider life […]
+But there are a lot of reasons why a millennial should consider life insurance: […]

 The Fraud Research Center estimates that Americans lose $40-$50 Billion dollars to fraud every single year, and up to 17% of the adult population falls victim to some form of financial fraud in a given year.
 Most of us believe that we’re too smart to fall prey to financial fraud, but successful fraudsters trick smart […]